microsoft/hi-ml/docs/source/developers.md

 * In the browser, navigate to the AzureML workspace that you want to use for running your tests.
 * In the top right section, there will be a dropdown menu showing the name of your AzureML workspace.
 Expand that.
 * In the panel, there is a link "Download config file".
 Click that.
 * This will download a file `config.json`.
-Move that file to the root folder of your `hi-ml` repository.
-The file name is already present in `.gitignore`, and will hence not be checked in.
+Move that file to both of the folder `hi-ml/testhiml` and `hi-ml/testazure` The file name is already present in `.gitignore`, and will hence not be checked in.

 ## Creating and Deleting Docker Environments in AzureML